weaties/exp-flow/README.md

 Every commit in git is unique, and if any two people can checkout the same commit hash, their working directories will be identical.

-Thee commit hash in git is globally unique forever.
+The commit hash in git is globally unique forever.
 Meaning no two commit hashes will collide in our, or our children's lifetimes.

-This means that a build of a commit hash today, will create the same results as the build of that commit hash in the future (dependency resolution not withstanding, but we will address that)
+This means that a build of a commit hash today, will create the same results as the build of that commit hash in the future (dependency resolution not withstanding, but we will address that later)

 So, what that means is that we only ever have to build any given commit once.
 If we ever refer to that same commit hash in the future, we can just use the bits that we have already created.